 If you are new to the board gaming community and are looking to start your first board game collection, we have some tips and recommendations on the first set of games you should own or add to your board game collection.
+Even if you already have a board game collection going, then take a look at these must have board games and see if you are missing any!
 These are the board games that we consider must have board games when starting your board game collection.

 The must have board games when starting your board game collection involve games that are popular within the board gaming community and are easy to learn, as well as fun to play.
-Your new board game collection should consist of must have board games, such as Ticket to Ride, Kingdomino, Azul, Pandemic, and more.
+Your new board game collection should consist of popular games for everyone and must have board games, such as Ticket to Ride, Kingdomino, Azul, Pandemic, and more.
 We will go over all of the must have board games for starting your own board game collection.

 You may already have a board game collection started, and that’s ok!
 When it comes to collecting board games, you ultimately need to go with what feels right to you and which genre of games you think you are interested in.
 To help get you started, look at the games we have listed below and see which games you might not have already, or if you have none, then get them all!

 When creating our list of the must have board games for starting a board game collection, we wanted to make sure we added games that are both fun and highly rated within the board game community.